 Adding items to the clip library

-There are different ways to add an item to the library in LiveGrade.
+There are different ways to add an item to the shot library.
 The create buttons behave differently depending on the current mode:

-- «Record» to start recording a new movie
+- Record All: Start recording a new clip

 Additionally, you can import images from .JPEG, .TIFF and .DPX files.
 Still frames can also be imported from .MOV files.
 This way you can use them to create looks on your computer display or as a reference to compare against the live video signal.

 It is possible to enable/disable the forcing of the color profile to Rec.709 of the loaded images.
-This setting tells LiveGrade not to use the embedded color profile of the imported images and use Rec.709 instead.
+This setting tells the application not to use the embedded color profile of the imported media asset and use Rec.709 instead.
 You can modify this setting in Preferences>Advanced.